archywillhe/0a.io-v0/posts/other/about-zer0-degree.md

 width: 665
 date: 2018-01-08
 ---
-[0a.io](http://0a.io/) is a blog about life and stuff.
+[0a.io](http://0a.io/) is a blog.
 Started in 2014.

 Info on artworks featured is available on [the Artwork Info page](https://0a.io/artwork-info.html).
+Music I listened to during work available on [the Music for Work page](https://0a.io/music-for-work.html).

 The current version is handcrafted in Haskell using [Hakyll](https://jaspervdj.be/hakyll/).
 Source code [available on Github](https://github.com/archywillhe/0a.io).